 Stepping Away from the Status Quo

 If your organization is on the fence about an S/4HANA project, the best way to make a decision and create a map forward, whatever your ERP choice, is to simply start evaluating your options.
-In Gartner’s comprehensive 30-page Best Practices in Planning for SAP S/4HANA — 2017 Update, a complimentary version of which is available at this link, we believe you will find detailed recommendations for where to start, depending on what your current position is regarding S/4HANA.
+In Gartner’s comprehensive 30-page Best Practices in Planning for SAP S/4HANA — 2017 Update, we believe you will find detailed recommendations for where to start, depending on what your current position is regarding S/4HANA.
 The time is now, according to Gartner, to start this process:

 “All current users of SAP ERP that have not decided on their strategy for S/4HANA should immediately perform a benefit analysis to assess the potential benefits of S/4HANA.
 It’s important to do this now because application leaders must engage in a discussion with business leaders and senior management about plans for S/4HANA, and the potential business benefits will be key to this discussion.”